-5.8.1.12 The list of available networks shall be found through a scan in the mobile environment using the AT+COPS command (see [EuroRadio FFFIS]).
-A network shall be considered as available if reported as such by at least one MT.

-Networks marked as 'forbidden' in the response to the command AT+COPS are excluded from the list of available networks.

-5.8.1.13 The list of permitted networks shall be composed only of the networks which are part of both the list of available networks and the list of allowed networks.

-5.8.1.14 See ANNEX G for an informative example of how to create the list of permitted networks.
+- 5.8.1.12 The list of available mobile networks shall be found through a scan of the available and allowed networks using the AT+COPS command (see [EuroRadio FFFIS]).
+A mobile network shall be considered as available if reported as such by at least one MT. - Mobile networks marked as 'forbidden' in the response to the command AT+COPS are excluded from the list of available mobile networks. - 5.8.1.13 The list of permitted mobile networks shall be composed only of the mobile networks which are part of both the list of available mobile networks and the list of allowed mobile networks. - 5.8.1.14 See ANNEX G for an informative example of how to create the list of permitted mobile networks.

-6. INTERFACE TO THE MOBILE NETWORK
+6 INTERFACE TO THE MOBILE NETWORK

-- 6.1.1.1 The requirements to the mobile network are specified by [Subset-093]. - 6.1.1.2 The interface requirements are specified in [EuroRadio FFFIS].
+- 6.1.1.1 The requirements to the mobile network are specified by [Subset-093]. - 6.1.1.2 The interface requirements are specified in [EuroRadio FFFIS]. - 6.1.1.3 The multiplexing protocol [TS 27.010] shall be used to coordinate the possible data streams for one CS and at least 2 PS services between CFM and mobile. - 6.1.1.4 The following table specifies the necessary requirements for this protocol.